 If someone were to randomly ask in a Thanksgiving table if turkeys originally came from Turkey, you could be the one with all the answers.
-Here’s what you can say: turkeys are native animals in North America.
+Here’s what you can say.
 The reason why they have the same name is because in the 1500s, there were bird traders.
 The bird they traded looks very much like the turkey from North America.
 These traders passed through Turkey from Madagascar to get to their buyers and were referred to as “turkey merchants.”
 By chance the Spanish bought the native birds in America and brought them back to Europe.
 People mistook the two birds as the same and began to call both birds, turkeys.
 Eventually, the native bird from North America was called turkey as well.
 The only difference is that the guinea fowl isn’t the main course like the turkey is.

 Other Facts About Turkey

 Turkey is one of the world’s few transcontinental countries because it has land in Western Asia and South Eastern Europe.
 It is surrounded by 8 countries: Greece, Bulgaria, Armenia, Iran, Azerbaijani, Georgia, Syria, and Iraq.
 This makes it very vulnerable to political problems any of these 8 countries may have like the ongoing civil war in Syria.
 One could imagine just how much external politics could influence the prices of everything from houses for sale to basic commodities like food and fuel.